Cancer prevention for women living with HIV in sub-Saharan Africa

 Keywords: Cervical cancer, breast cancer, HIV, women living with HIV, Sub-Saharan Africa, cervical cancer prevention and care cascade, cancer prevention

 My name is Maša and I am coming from Serbia.
 I am a medical doctor trained at the Faculty of Medicine University of Belgrade, Serbia.
 In 2017 I obtained my Master’s degree in Health Sciences (Epidemiology) from Erasmus University Rotterdam in the Netherlands.
 Afterwards, I was working as a teaching assistant at the University of Belgrade, Faculty of Medicine in Serbia.
 Now, as the SSPH+ Fellow in Global PhD Program in Public Health Sciences (GlobalP3HS), funded by Mare Sklodowska-Curie Actions, I joined Cancer Research Team at the Institute of Social and Preventive Medicine (ISPM) University of Bern.
+In August 2020, my supervisor moved to Swiss TPH and I moved with her.
 My work is focused on Cervical Cancer Prevention and Care Cascade for women living with HIV in sub-Saharan Africa.

 Supervisor: Julia Bohlius